PrajwalaTM/mp3-files-to-streaming/README.md

-# mp3-files-to-spotify
+# mp3-files-to-streaming

-To import local mp3 files to Spotify playlist
+To export local .mp3 to streaming services